Kiwibank 3 Kiwibank Wardrobe

 • 46% felt “tired” when putting on their current uniform

-Launched as an initial 46-piece collection, the capsule considers all body types, choice, accessibility, gender neutrality, and cultural and religious preferences.
-Staff can pick and choose from the collection to build their own wardrobe.
+Launched as an initial 46-piece collection, the capsule considers all body types, choice, accessibility, gender neutrality, and cultural and religious preferences to encourage team members to express their individuality.
+Staff can pick and choose from the collection to build their own wardrobe as opposed to following strict guidelines.
+The wardrobe has been designed to evolve over time, so that we can add in new designs that reflect cultural demands, as well as fashion trends and evolutions in fabrics and technology.

-o Little Yellow Bird: GOTS-certified organic cotton, fully traceable back to farm and Fairtrade-certified manufacturing.
+Little Yellow Bird supplied us with high quality, low impact unisex polos, made with GOTS-certified organic cotton, fully traceable back to farm and manufactured at a Fairtrade-certified factory.